stencila/stencila/cpp/requires/README.md

 * wget - for downloading files
 * tar, unzip - for unpacking tar and zip files
-* cmake - for building cpp-netlib
-* make and gcc - for building boost, cpp-netlib, sqlite etc
+* make and gcc - for building boost, sqlite etc

 If you are on Ubuntu, or another Linux with apt-get, you can get all these with: